Author: Greg H

 After fixing my meal, Andrus excused himself to go care for the animals.
 The farm has sheep, pigs, chickens, ducks, geese and quail.

-As I sit here watching the sunset, it’s hard to think of a more pleasant place to be: surrounded avocado, olive and citrus trees.
+As I sit here watching the sunset, it’s hard to think of a more pleasant place to be: surrounded by avocado, olive and citrus trees.

 Just as I was heading for bed, the other two guests for the night arrived.
 A very pleasant couple from Israel.
 When I said I was from Oregon, they said “oh we love Oregon”.
 They spent two months in an RV traveling across the western US.
 For the second time today, someone mentioned Multnomah Falls after I said I was from Oregon.